-The strong gale force blew masses of dead leaves, sticks and torn branches up in the air and out into the void like millions of lemmings.
+The strong gale blew masses of dead leaves, sticks and torn branches up in the air and out into the void like millions of lemmings.
 She fell again, her tired body blending with the dark debris drifting over the turmoil of the brackish Ionian Sea below the cliffs.

 All energy left her; the wind and the rain pounced upon her and started to ravage and push her weakened body over the edge.

 ‘This is no place for you.
-Go back home!’ the strange creature’s voice broke through the noise of the storm and the slashing of the waves against the rocks.
+Go back home,’ the strange creature’s voice broke through the noise of the storm and the slashing of the waves against the rocks.
 This time it sounded as though coming from above, carrying with it a stern command.
 She picked herself up and bending down to brave the wind, she turned and started on her way back home, resolute to fight for her own dignified existence.

 Tutor’s appreciation: